 SMALL VOLUME: fast food, take out or specialty food establishments with limited menus, a minimum of dish washing, and/or minimal seating capacity.

 SEC.
 6.11.02.
 Grease Interceptors.
-Industrial facilities, high volume and medium volume food establishments as defined in the UPC, or as determined by the District, are required to install a grease interceptor.
+Industrial facilities, high volume and medium volume food establishments as defined in the UPC, or as determined by the District Manager, are required to install a grease interceptor.
 The size, type and location of each grease interceptor shall be approved by the District.
 Waste in excess of 140◦ F (60◦ C) shall not be discharged into a grease interceptor.
 Grease interceptors shall have a minimum 750-gallon capacity.

-Any type of business or establishment such as, but not limited to restaurants, bakeries, donut shops, take-out, drive-in eating establishments, ice cream or milk drive-in stations, hospitals, hotels, markets, recreation or reception halls, etc., where any grease or other objectionable materials may be discharged into District infrastructure shall have a grease interceptor.
+Any type of business or establishment such as, but not limited to restaurants, bakeries, donut shops, take-out, drive-in eating establishments, ice cream or milk drive-in stations, hospitals, hotels, fish/meat/poultry processing, markets, recreation, or reception halls, where any grease or other objectionable materials may be discharged into District infrastructure shall have a grease interceptor.

-Interceptors shall be constructed and installed at the expense of the applicant, in accordance with the design approved by the General Manager.
+Interceptors shall be constructed and installed at the expense of the applicant, in accordance with the design approved by the District Manager.

 Each grease interceptor shall be so installed and connected that it shall be at all times easily accessible for inspection, cleaning, and removal of the intercepted grease.
 A grease interceptor may not be installed in any part of a building where food is handled.
-Proper location of the grease interceptor shall meet the UPC Requirements and the approval of the General Manager.
+Proper location of the grease interceptor shall meet the UPC Requirements and the approval of the District Manager.

 Each commercial facility or business establishment for which a grease interceptor is required shall have an interceptor which shall serve only that business establishment.